 Fans of Donna Tartt will enjoy this painting of the chained bird on its perch.
 Tartt wrote her last novel, The Goldfinch, around this little masterpiece.
 In 2013, on loan from the Mauritshuis and as part of a travelling exhibition, this painting and others travelled to the Frick Collection in New York City.
 Carel Fabritius’s The Goldfinch, created in 1654, is a small but potent painting.

 Well, they say that Vermeer was a master of light, but look at this splendid panel of artwork entitled Old Woman and Boy with Candles, painted by Peter Paul Rubens in 1616.

 Luminous!
 (It’s actually brighter in real life than it appears here.)
 As if lit from within.
 Entitled View of Delft and painted by Vermeer, this is the most famous cityscape of the Dutch Golden Age.
 Looking at Delft from the south, the city has an air of tranquillity.
 Reflecting this in his composition, Vermeer made three horizontal stripes: water, city and sky.
 Look at the interplay of light and shade and the clouds, as well as the reflections in the water and the two women standing in the forefront.
 This painting, 357 years old, is a masterpiece.

 Right beside the museum is a lovely restaurant and gift shop.
-Looking at all that art makes you hungry and thirsty!
+Looking at all that art makes one hungry and thirsty!

 Of course you have the world-famous Rijksmuseum in Amsterdam with its own important collection of the Dutch masters.
-But what makes the Mauritshuis special is its smallness and intimacy (and of course those exquisite paintings.)
+But what makes the Mauritshuis special is its smallness and intimacy.
+The Hague is a lovely small city to visit.